openstack-archive/fuel-docs/pages/user-guide/custom-attributes.rst

 	   	}
 	}

-Then we can copy this module to '/etc/puppet/modules' on master node and add 'include profile' to the end of '/etc/puppet/manifests/site.pp' file to enable this module.
+Then we can copy this module to '/etc/puppet/modules' folder on the master node and add 'include profile' to the end of '/etc/puppet/manifests/site.pp' file to enable this module.

-As you can see, it uses list of tools to install that should be passed through Fuel parameters system.
+As you can see, there is list of packages to install that should be passed through Fuel parameters system.

 Let's add this attribute to the downloaded file’s top level hash::